 - Stick hour-markers replace the oblong lume markers

-At launch, there were five models in the Link range:
+At launch, there were four models in the Link range:

 - Calibre 7 Chronometer